MagicJinn/Quantum-Things/wiki/wiki_md/items/time-in-a-bottle.md

 - `/rt timeinabottle player query` - Query the stored time in a bottle for player.
 - `/rt timeinabottle player set 1h` - Set the stored time in a bottle for player to 1 hour.
 - `/rt timeinabottle player subtract 30s` - Subtract 30 seconds from player's Time in a Bottle.
+- `/qt timeinabottle transfer player 10m` - Transfer up to 10 minutes of your stored time to player.

 ## Crafting